Evnsn/Machine-Learning/wiki/dictionary.md

 **Heterogeneous:**
 *Stacking* often considers heterogeneous weak learners, learns them in parallel, and combines them.
 In other words; it use different base learning algorithms to directly ensure ensemble diversity.

+**Heterogeneous data:**
+Data with large variation.
+For example, patients are typically a very heterogeneous population as they differ with many factors including demographics, diagnostic test results, and medical histories.

 **Homogenous:**
 A data set is homogeneous if it is made up of things that are similar to each other.
 *Bagging* and *boosting* used homogenous weak learners for ensemble.